microsoft/ApplicationInsights-SAP-Fiori-Plugin/README.md

 2. Imported [Azure Monitor Workbook](Fiori-Performance-Analysis.workbook) (Create new, open code view <kbd></></kbd>, select Gallery template, copy & paste the json into it and save)
 3. Fiori Launchpad with SAPUI5 1.86+ (older Fiori stacks need to consider [alternatives](#sapui5-feature-dependencies)).

+> [!Note]
-> **Note** - you may upgrade your UI5 stack independently from the NetWeaver release
+> You may upgrade your UI5 stack independently from the NetWeaver release

 4. Fiori Launchpad configured to use custom Plug-Ins.
 See [SAP's Fiori docs](https://www.sap.com/documents/2019/03/b2dff710-427d-0010-87a3-c30de2ffd8ff.html) (especially steps 76 onwards) to get started.